ETS-ReactNative1/MessageYou/README.md

 You are free to clone, modify, and deploy the application as you wish.
 - Free for Commercial Use
 - No Attribution Required

+## Contact and Support
+You are free to reach out to me with any issues, suggestions, or solutions for the MessageYou application at: dkm153@uregina.ca

 ## Credits and Acknowledgments
 https://reactnative.dev/docs/getting-started